pictoune/pictoune.github.io/index.md

 ### 🚣 The Challenge of Vocabulary Acquisition

-Learning a new language's vocabulary is a formidable challenge, primarily due to the shortcomings of traditional learning methods.
+Learning a new language’s vocabulary is a significant challenge, primarily due to the shortcomings of traditional learning methods.
 These approaches often adopt a one-size-fits-all strategy, failing to address the unique needs, interests, and learning paces of individual learners.

 Personalization is crucial yet often overlooked.
 While a doctor may need to prioritize medical terminology, a tour guide requires travel-related vocabulary.
 Standard learning materials rarely account for these specific needs, resulting in inefficient learning and diminished motivation.

 Furthermore, most conventional learning methods neglect to harness powerful cognitive techniques that can dramatically accelerate vocabulary acquisition and retention.
-Unlike neuromarketing experts who skillfully exploit memory-enhancing strategies, language learning approaches often miss opportunities to make new words truly stick in learners' minds.
+Memory-enhancing strategies should not be the exclusive domain of neuromarketing experts; language learning approaches can and should incorporate these hacks to help new words truly stick in learners’ minds.

 These challenges call for an innovative approach to vocabulary learning - one that personalizes content, adapts to individual learning speeds, and leverages effective memory techniques.
-The solution lies in combining time-tested learning principles with modern technology, as we'll explore in the following sections.
+The solution lies in combining time-tested learning principles with modern technology, as we’ll explore in the following sections.

 ## 🍯 The Secret Sauce: Spaced Repetition and AI-generated Flashcards